 Compared with our previous view of the exterior set on Closing Day, we see that the path where the Snowcat later exits has changed.
 For some reason, it is much grassier.

-Also, there seems a peculiar amount of green grass for it supposedly being around November 30th in the mountains.
+There seems a peculiar amount of green grass for it supposedly being around November 30th in the mountains.

 WENDY: The loser has to keep America clean, how's that?